S0AndS0/Perinoid_Pipes/Documentation/ReadMe.md

 ### Self education on encryption & scripting resources

 [Education_resources.md](Education_resources.md)
- Documentation of verious resources that authors of this project found useful when developing this project's script as well as useful resources for describing the finer points of the encryption subject as a whole.
+ Documentation of various resources that authors of this project found useful when developing this project's script as well as useful resources for describing the finer points of the encryption subject as a whole.

-### Miscalanious documentation
+### Miscellaneous documentation

 [FAQ.md](FAQ.md)
  Some of the questions already asked about this project as well as questions the